apohllo/nlp/5-tagging.md

    ```
    the algorithm should return the following bigrams: `ala:subst mieć:fin` and `mieć:fin kot:subst`.
 1. Compute LLR statistic for this dataset.
-1. Select top 50 results including noun at the first position and noun or adjective at the second position.
+1. Select top 50 results including **noun at the first position and noun or adjective at the second position**.

 ## Hints